-Amid cheers and whistles from workers, a final piece of the spire of One World Trade Center is hoisted into place in May 2013.
-More than 10 years after NYC’s skyline was changed forever, the new building --now the tallest in the United States -- rises 1,776 feet into the air, a testament to the Big Apple’s resilience in the years following the day that would come to mark the single-largest loss of civilian life on US soil.
+Amid cheers and whistles from workers, the final piece of the spire of One World Trade Center is hoisted into place in May 2013.
+More than 10 years after NYC’s skyline was changed forever, the new building -- now the tallest in the United States -- rises 1,776 feet into the air, a testament to the Big Apple’s resilience in the years following the day that would come to mark the single-largest loss of civilian life on US soil.

-In years past, visitors from around the world came to pay their respects and see the progress being made on 1 World Trade Center.
+Visitors came from around the world to pay their respects and see the progress being made on One World Trade Center.

 People walk through the 9/11 Memorial Plaza at One World Trade Center, site of the original World Trade Center Towers.
 Nearly 400 trees fill the plaza, inviting visitors to reflect on the events that occurred here.
 Meanwhile, One World Trade Center is set to open for business in 2014, with companies including Conde Nast and Vantone Holdings soon to have offices here.

-New York police officers, firefighters and Port Authority police line up at one of the entrances of the 9/11 Memorial Plaza, during the 10th anniversary ceremony.
+New York police, firefighters and Port Authority officers at one of the entrances of the 9/11 Memorial Plaza during the 10th anniversary ceremony.
 In all, 343 firefighters (including FDNY fire chaplain Mychal Judge), 23 NYPD officers and 37 Port Authority police officers lost their lives in the Sept.
 11 attacks.
 Roughly 2,000 first responders were also injured that day.

 Two steel "tridents," which once held up the Twin Towers’ walls, stand in the entry of the pavilion area of the future 9/11 Memorial Museum.
 The museum, located 7 stories below the Memorial Plaza, is set to open in spring 2014, with 110,000 square feet of exhibition space dedicated to recounting the events of 9/11 through multimedia displays and voice recordings, like that of flight attendant CeeCee Lyles.